-Music as Liturgy: Models from Ancient Syriac Christianity
+Music as Liturgy: Models from Ancient Syriac Christianity - Open to the Public

 During the era of late antiquity (4th-7th centuries AD), as part of the early Byzantine Empire yet with distinctive articulation, Christians in Syria fashioned a liturgical tradition performed through a brilliant array of sung poetry, crafted by the likes of St. Ephrem the Syrian (d.
 373) and St. Jacob of Sarug (d.
 521).
 While the music of these early liturgists does not survive, their poetry continues to inflect our liturgies to the present day.
 And their poetry remains important, further, for their reflections on liturgy as song.